 Just because you’ve purchased an option to buy or sell currency, doesn’t always mean that it will be right to proceed with exercising it once it reaches maturity.
 This flexibility, the choice to proceed with exercising an option or not, is one of the reasons why they are so popular.
 It effectively acts as a form of insurance, so you can proceed with the most favourable solution at the time.

 At the maturity of an option, you will arrive into one of two scenarios:

-In the money.
 A currency option which presents itself as being favourable to execute is referred to as being “in the money”.
 This means that the exchange rate of the option is better than the currently available spot rate.
 In this case, it would be best to execute the option and purchase your currency at the pre-agreed rate.
 The benefit to you is that you have saved money by not having to purchase your currency at the higher spot rate.

-Out of the money.
 A currency option which presents itself as being unfavourable to execute is referred to as being “out of the money”.
 This means that the exchange rate of the option is worse than the currently available spot rate.
 In this case, it would be best to allow your option to expire, and instead, buy your required currency at the spot rate.